StemTBioinf/UNIXWorkshop/index.md

 awk '{ if ( ($3 == "gene" && $1 == "chr4") && ($4 < 19000002 && $5 > 10000002) ) {print}}' $fname > ~/NAS/TestFileCreation/chr4_10000002_19000002.genes.gtf
 ```

-You can do even more hardcode scripting, and those will go up on Piazza for you to look at.
+You can do even more hardcore scripting, and those will go up on Piazza for you to look at.

 ## Find - a very useful tool!